x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/install-cumulative-updates.md

 ## How do you know this worked?

-To verify that you've successfully installed an Exchange CU, see [Verify an Exchange installation](../../plan-and-deploy/post-installation-tasks/verify-installation.md).
+To verify that you've successfully installed an Exchange CU, see [Verify Exchange Server installations](post-installation-tasks/verify-installation.md).